- University of Cincinnati College of Law, J.D., 2007, cum laude

 Career highlights include:

-- Representing a variety of national and regional banks and public company borrowers in connection with syndicated, multicurrency and asset-based revolving and term loan facilities
+- Representing a variety of national and regional banks in connection with dozens of complex syndicated and multicurrency facilities, PE sponsor-back acquisition facilities, and asset-based credit facilities

 Nici received her J.D. cum laude from the University of Cincinnati College of Law, where she was a member of the Moot Court Board, and her B.A. in Economics summa cum laude from Capital University.